l0rd11/twitterService/README.md

 # twitterService
 ## Description
-twitterService is a steam microservice for sius course.
+twitterService is a twitter microservice for sius course.

 ### Starting
 ```